gabotronix/underpass/README.md

 ***

+**Installation Issues**

+_Digital Ocean - Ubuntu 18.04:_
+_If you get a pop-up message about a new version of /boot/grub/menu.lst, simply accept the default and continue with the installation._
+`keep the local version currently installed`

+***

 #### Note
 _Installing on an existing system is not recommended because some containers require opening ports from the Docker host via firewalld.
 Other containers may also cause port conflicts._